-- 2. Between 79 per cent (Eruttempadi) and 87.6 per cent (Thiruvazhiyad) of families fall in the category of those below Rs.
+2. Between 79 per cent (Eruttompadi) and 87.8 per cent (Tiruvaliyad) of families fall in the category of those below Rs.
 200 per family per year, or less than Rs.
-40 per head per year, or less than two annas per head per day. - 3.
-Only a microscopic minority of between 0.4 per cent (Vallivattam) and 3.1 per cent (Anthikkad) falls in the category of those with Rs.
+40 per head per year, or less than 2 annas per head per day.

+3. Only a microscopic minority of between 0.4 per cent (Vallivattam) and 5 per cent (Antikad) falls in the category of those with Rs.
 500 and above per family per year, or Rs.
 100 and above per head per year, or above $4\frac{1}{2}$ annas per head per day.

-Table IV gives the classification of the 100,059 families surveyed in Travancore in 1941 according to annual net income per family.
+The following is the classification of the 100,059 families

+surveyed in Travancore in 1941 according to annual net income per family.
 (These figures include not only rural areas but also urban areas.
-It is clear that, if the figures relating to urban areas are deducted, poverty will be shown to be more intense than is seen here.)
+It is clear that if the figures relating to urban areas are deducted from these, poverty will be shown to be more intense than is seen here).